-Hello Jad and Femmetal readers!
+Hello Mirk and Femmetal readers!
 Thanks for having me.
 We’re doing great, thank you!
 Good things are ahead after these awful pandemic years.

 You have been busy lately with the release of your fourth album ‘Glitch’ and several singles and music videos.
 Now your fans can enjoy the results of your hard work.
 How do you feel about the comments and reactions you’ve received on the album?

 Yeah, it has definitely been hard work, especially because we mostly did it “remotely”.
 We are really glad and grateful for the feedback we are receiving, we just wish we could reach more people that still don’t know us and our music.